-Contact The Giatras Law Firm, PLLC for questions about identity theft
+Contact our attorneys for identity theft at The Giatras Law Firm, PLLC

-The Giatras Law Firm, PLLC in Charleston, West Virginia provides skilled and aggressive representation for victims of identity theft and for persons facing criminal charges.
+The Giatras Law Firm, PLLC are Charleston, West Virginia lawyers for identity theft who provide skilled and aggressive representation to victims and persons facing criminal charges.
 Call us at 888-819-1281 or contact us online to schedule an appointment.
 Our Charleston office is conveniently located at 118 Capitol Street, two blocks from the riverfront.